The Landscape of GPU-Centric Communication: Terminology and Communication Types

 \begin{itemize} \item \textbf{Register}/construct messages.
 This step involves the construction of data packets and their registration on the NIC. \item \textbf{Trigger} communication.
 It defines who rings the doorbell on the NIC to issue data transfer. \end{itemize}

 We identify five main categories when classifying inter-node communication.
 From \circled{1} to \circled{5}, as Table \ref{table:inter_types} and Figure \ref{fig:inter_types} show, more components of communication calls were moved to the GPU side, while the data transfer path saw a reduction in the number of data copies required to reach the NIC.
 Over the years, the communication methods and the corresponding technologies depict the optimizations of both data transfer and communication control, which will be discussed in Section \ref{Section:Vendor-Mechanisms}.
-First, entirely CPU-side communication method in \circled{1} was available, which has been improved by removal of extra copy between CPU-GPU and CPU-NIC buffers in \circled{2}.
-After that, a GPU-side optimization facilitated direct access to the GPU memory from NIC \circled{3} minimizing the data path between them. \circled{4} represents GPU-triggered communication technologies such as GPUDirect Async and GPU-TN \cite{GPU-TN-GPU-Triggered-Networking-for-Intra-Kernel-Communication}, where the GPU has become capable to initiate communications, given that CPU prepared the packets on the NIC in advance. \circled{5} moves the packet preparation and interaction with the NIC entirely to the GPU as well, making device-native communication possible.
+First, entirely CPU-side communication method in \circled{1} was available, which has been improved by removal of extra copy between CPU-GPU and CPU-NIC buffers in \circled{2} with the help of shared pinned memory between GPU and NIC.
+This reduced the latency for GPU-NIC transfers.
+After that, GPU RDMA (Remote Direct Memory Access) \circled{3} facilitated direct access to the GPU memory from NIC over PCIe minimizing the data path between them. \circled{4} represents GPU-triggered communication technologies such as GPUDirect Async and GPU-TN \cite{GPU-TN-GPU-Triggered-Networking-for-Intra-Kernel-Communication}, where the GPU has become capable to initiate communications, given that CPU prepared the packets on the NIC in advance. \circled{5} moves the packet preparation and interaction with the NIC entirely to the GPU as well, making device-native communication possible.

 The types given in Table \ref{table:inter_types} and Figure \ref{fig:inter_types} do not reflect all possible combinations, since some libraries, based on the configuration and the available hardware may lead to different combinations of data paths and control.
 For example, without the RDMA technology, even with GPU-side communication control, the data path will involve the host memory.
+For instance, Intel SHMEM uses a proxy thread on the host to execute actual RDMA using a standard OpenSHMEM library even though the communication call is issued within a device kernel running on the GPU.